saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

    `data-name` and `data-snippet` attributes have to be specified when a snippet is declared in a theme page.

-Add your custom snippet to the list of default snippets, so the user will be able to drag & drop it into the page, directly from the edit panel.
+Add your custom snippet to the list of default snippets, so the user will be able to drag and drop it into the page, directly from the edit panel.

 .. code-block:: xml